Nikki Bella and John Cena have decided to give their love another go after calling off their May 5 nuptials.

 “I’m not sure we should go through with this,” he answered.

-Back in April, just a month before their planned wedding ceremony, Cena and Bella announced that they were splitting up after six years together.
-Though they did not state the formal reasoning for their sudden split, after spending time with her sister Brie's newborn baby, Bella realized her strong desire of wanting to become a mother, while Cena had expressed that he did not want children.
+The official announcement of the breakup after six years of relationship had already come in April, just a month before their planned wedding ceremony.
+Though they did not state the reason for their sudden split, Bella said that after spending time with her sister Brie's newborn baby she had realized her strong desire to become a mother, while Cena had expressed that he did not want children.

 Since the couple's initial split, Cena said in an interview with Hoda Kotb and Kathie Lee Gifford, "I love [Bella], I want to be with her, I want to make her my wife, I want to be the father of her children.
 I just want us to work."